Circular-beam approximation for quantum channels in a turbulent atmosphere

 \section{Abstract}

 The evolution of quantum states of light in free-space channels is strongly influenced by atmospheric turbulence, posing a significant challenge for quantum communication.
 The transmittance in such channels randomly fluctuates.
 This effect is commonly described by the probability distribution of transmittance (PDT).
 The elliptic-beam approximation provides an analytical model for the PDT, showing good agreement with experimental and simulation data within a specific range of channel parameters.
 In this work, we introduce the circular-beam approximation---a simplified alternative that offers satisfactory accuracy while significantly reducing computational complexity.
-We also present an alternative technique for evaluating the parameters of this model based on the first two moments of transmittance.
-This approach notably extends the applicability range of our PDT model, offering a practical tool for characterizing atmospheric channels in quantum applications.
+Our method naturally leads to a technique for determining the model parameters from the first two moments of the transmittance.
+This approach eliminates the model misspecification bias inherent in the elliptic-beam approximation and significantly extends the applicability range of the PDT model, providing a practical tool for characterizing atmospheric channels in quantum applications.